-These Industry Baselines are created to be used by banks.
-They can use these as a starting point for their policies and processes when conducting CDD.
-The Industry Baselines answer questions such as: what constitutes an adequate implementation of the legal AML/CFT obligations?
+These Industry Baselines are created for use by banks.
+They can use them as a starting point for their policies and processes when conducting their CDD.
+The Baselines answer questions such as: what constitutes adequate implementation of the legal AML/CFT obligations?
 What should banks know and record about clients and risks?

 The Industry Baselines also provide clarity to other parties.
-Those parties include consumers (organisations), industry organisations and workers in certain industries.
-The Industry Baselines also give other AML/CFT obliged entities (such as notaries, accountants) a better understanding of what information banks need for their legal AML/CFT requirements.
+Those parties include consumers (organisations), industry organisations and employees in certain industries.
+The baselines also give other AML/CFT obliged entities (such as notaries, accountants) a better understanding of what information banks need for their legal AML/CFT requirements.

-What is the expected impact on sex workers?
+What is the expected impact on the NPO sector?

 Direct interaction and communication between the sector and banks provides insight into the challenges that the sector faces.
 At the same time, banks can explain their obligations and expectations to the sector.
 In conjunction with the industry organisations, banks aim to determine what the real risks are in those specific industries so that their CDD can be targeted accordingly.

 Banks want their CDD to be risk-relevant.
 This means that a request for information to the client must focus on mitigating a potential risk - within the context of the individual client.
+Controlled self-regulation and dependence on subsidies in the not-for-profit sector can also play a role.
+A bank can use assessments already performed by other trusted organisations, reducing duplication of work for the client and bank.

-When will sex workers start noticing the implementation of the Industry Baseline?
+When will NPOs start noticing the implementation of the Industry Baseline?